HearAndNow

 R. Strauss - 'Metamorphosen' for septet

-(Emma Roijackers - violin, Laura Rickard- violin, Hannah Strijbos - viola, Liselot Blomaard - viola, Leonard Elschenbroich - cello, Rainer Crosett. cello, Lucia Matteo Calvo- double bass)
+(Emma Roijackers - violin, Laura Rickard- violin, Hannah Strijbos - viola, Connie Pharoah - viola, Leonard Elschenbroich - cello, Rainer Crosett. cello, Lucia Matteo Calvo- double bass)

 More information about the artists, visit this page.